Answer-Set Programs for Reasoning about Counterfactual Interventions and Responsibility Scores for Classification: Final Remarks

 Still fundamental research is needed in relation to the notions of {\em explanation} and {\em interpretation}.
 An always present question is: {\em What is a good explanation?}. \ This is not a new question, and in AI (and other disciplines) it has been investigated.
 In particular in AI, areas such as {\em diagnosis} and {\em causality} have much to contribute. \ In relation to {\em explanations scores}, there is still a question to be answered: \ {\em What are the desired properties of an explanation score?} \ignore{The question makes a lot of sense, and may not be beyond an answer.
 After all, the general Shapley value emerged from a list of {\em desiderata} in relation to coalition games, as the only measure that satisfies certain explicit properties \cite{S53,R88}.
 Although the Shapley value is being used in XAI, in particular in its \shap \ incarnation, there could be a different and specific set of desired properties of explanation scores that could lead to a still undiscovered explanation score. }

 Our work is about interacting with classifiers via answer-set programs.
+For our work it is crucial to be able to use an implementation of the ASP semantics.
+We have used {\em DLV}, with which we are more familiar.
+In principle, we could have used {\em Clingo} instead \cite{clingo}.
 Those classifiers can be specified directly as a part of the program, as we did in our running example, or they can be invoked by a program as a external predicate \cite{tplp}.
 From this point of view, our work {\em is not} about learning programs.

 We have used in this paper a responsibility score that has a direct origin in {\em actual causality and responsibility}.
 When the features have many possible values, it makes sense to consider the proportions of value changes that lead to counterfactual versions of the entity at hand, and that of those that do not change the label.
 In this case, the responsibility score can be generalized to become an average or expected value of label differences \cite{deem,tplp}.